greatscottgadgets/cynthion/docs/source/tutorial_emulation.rst

     @vendor_request_handler(number=1, direction=USBDirection.OUT)
     @to_device
     def handle_control_request_1(self, request):
-        request.reply([])
+        request.ack()

 Notice that this time the direction of the vendor request is ``OUT`` instead of ``IN``.
 This means that the host is sending data to the device, not asking the device to send data to the host.
-We acknowledge the request by replying with no data.
+We acknowledge the request instead of replying with data.

 Execute the program: